Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.25</a>
+## <a name="release_notes">Release notes for version 1.0.26</a>

 ### What's changed:

-- Fixed issue where the Form could not be submitted when having required values using a ContactDetailsComponent.
+- The labels UX has been improved in the components that can show labels.
+- Question titles can now be as long as the user wants.
+- StarRatingComponent has been aligned with the Interface Preview.
+- Auto-Post feature has been improved and bugs reported have been fixed.
+- ThumbsComponent has been aligned with the Interface Preview.
+- Bugs fixed on the ScreenshotComponent.

 ## <a name="install">Installation</a>